The climate crisis is also a crisis of capitalism

 Boeing, aware of the huge carbon footprint of aviation, is testing hydrogen-powered small turboprop airplanes at Moses Lake.
 The goal: to show that low-emission hydrogen has a future in larger aircraft.

 Meanwhile, electric vehicles are driving (forgive me) the future of major automakers.
 Ford is investing $22 billion through 2025 in creating electric vehicles, including an all-electric Mustang.
 GM is doing the same.
-President Biden is calling for half of all auto sales to be electric by 2030.
+President Joe Biden is calling for half of all auto sales to be electric by 2030.

 And yet, can capitalism move fast enough and far enough?
 The evidence isn’t heartening considering how much of the economy remains dependent on fossil fuels.